 Many of the bison in Alberta do carry disease, and the prospective hunter should discuss this with his intended outfitter.
 At least one outfitter I know carries a veterinarian's kit with him into the field to test clients' bulls for tuberculosis as soon as they have been shot.
 Just how serious a threat these diseases pose is open to dispute.
 Some biologists have suggested a complete eradication of the northern herd to prevent any transmission of these diseases to local cattle.
 Others say these diseases have naturally occurred in buffalo for thousands of years, occasionally resulting in die-offs.

 Another outfitter to contact is Chuck Beauchamp of Birch Mountain Outfitters.
 He also charges $5,000, but his hunts do not include accommodations and run for 10 days instead of eight.
-He calls his hunts "physically demanding," and notes that bison in his area have learned to run from the........(continued)
+He calls his hunts "physically demanding," and notes that bison in his area have learned to run from the sound........(continued)